Remote Education

 How will my child access any online remote education you are providing?

-Children in the EYFS will access their remote learning through Tapestry.
+Children in the EYFS will access their remote learning through SeeSaw.
 Children in Years 1 to 6 will access their remote learning through Microsoft Teams.

 They may also use remote learning platforms such as TT Rockstars or The Spelling Shed.